 Automatic threshold notifications.
 While Amazon FBA doesn’t monitor any distance selling thresholds for you, Quaderno automatically tracks your annual sales and tax thresholds in every country.

 Instant tax reports for easy filing.
-In the click of a button, Quaderno provides you with a full tax report for each EU country where you’re VAT registered.
-Before you file any VAT return, use Quaderno’s instant reports to have all the necessary info at a glance.
-This makes things so much easier, when you have seven different VAT registrations going at once!
+In the click of a button, Quaderno provides you with a full tax report for each country where you have a tax permit.
+Before you file any tax return, use Quaderno’s instant reports to have all the necessary info at a glance.
+You can file tax returns in mere minutes.

 And another great thing?
 Connecting Quaderno with your Amazon account only takes a minute.
 Give us a try with a free trial.